 The well-read and educated Dom Pérignon is often the invention of the champagne attributed, but this is just one of the numerous legends about him.
-Because this invention claim other areas of France and Spain and indeed there was a sparkling wine long before the champagne.
+Because this invention also claim other areas of France and Spain and indeed there was a sparkling wine long before the champagne.
 Already in 1531 was the documentary Blanquette de Limoux mentioned.
-In France, intensive research was conducted into when a foaming drink, that is to say champagne, was deliberately produced and as a result the middle of the 17th century is established.
+In France, intensive research was conducted into when a foaming drink, that is to say champagne, was deliberately made and as a result the middle of the 17th century is established.
 This was achieved by adding sugar when bottling, which led to a subsequent fermentation in the bottle and thus to the famous pearls.
 Whether at all - and if so, when - Pérignon has specifically targeted the production of sparkling wine, is not known.
 That he was the first to bring the champagne to froth, is thus attributable to the realm of fable.
 But he is the inventor of assemblage, the artful intersection of vintages, Vineyards and varieties undisputed.

 Almost forgotten is the monk Jean Oudart (1654-1742), who was cellar master of Hautvillers subordinate Saint-Pierre aux Monts de Châlons.
 This worked closely with Dom Perignon and contributed after his death essential to the champagne process.
 Pérignon turned increasingly to viticulture, studied the cut of the vines and made attempts at pressing and blending.
 The vines were sharply cut back so they yielded less.
 He used only dark grapes, because the white gave too little taste and tended in the spring for secondary fermentation.
 Was read only in the early morning, in cold weather.
 All damaged or rotten berries, leaves and other contaminants have been removed and only flat wine baskets used to collect.
-The grapes were kept cool and pressed as soon as possible.
+The grapes were kept cool and brought to the press as quickly as possible.
 Even before pressing Pérignon mixed the grapes according to maturity, taste and vineyard.
 The usual until then pounding He refused, because it caused too many dyes in the must.
 Therefore, he developed a special press, with which the grapes were gently pressed.

-Pérignon succeeded by various measures to produce it from white wine, which he called "inventor" of the Blanc de noirs can be viewed.
-The early blind and ascetic monk nourished himself only on cheese and fruits, he allegedly never drank wine himself, and recognized every vineyard in the taste of a single grape.
+Pérignon succeeded by various measures to produce white wine, which he called "inventor" of the Blanc de noirs can be viewed.
+The early blind and ascetic monk nourished himself only on cheese and fruits, he allegedly never drank wine himself, and recognized every vineyard with the taste of a single grape.
 Since the saying "I drink stars" comes from him, but this is questionable, because he had to taste his products so synonymous.
 By the way, Dom Pérignon goes back to the 1970s bottle volume of 0.7 liters, which he had calculated as the average amount for male adults at dinner.
 The former abbey Hautvillers was bought in 1794 with the surrounding vineyards of Jean-Remy Moët (1758-1841), who founded a winery.
 This still belongs to the 1832 in Moët et Chandon renamed champagne house.
 From the former monastery stands today only the renewed in the 17th century abbey church of Saint-Sidulphe.
-Inside the church is the tombstone of Dom Pérignon.
+In the church is the tomb of Dom Pérignons.
 The Cuvée de Prestige The house has been bearing the name "Dom Pérignon" since the year 1921.